xyfoo/xyfoo.github.io/_posts/2019-03-17-using-baidu-push-in-xamarin.md

 layout: post
 title:  "Use Baidu Push Service in Xamarin.Android"
 date:   2019-03-17 00:00:00 +0800
-tags:   ['Xamarin.Android', 'Baidu Push', 'Push Notification']
+tags:   ['Xamarin', 'Xamarin.Android', 'Baidu Push', 'Push Notification']
 ---

 Firebase Cloud Messaging is a very good push notification service for most Android app, except it doesn't work in China.
 Google services are blocked over there.